gilcarmel/behavioral/README.md

 ### Performance

-After a lot of trian and error, I finally got a model that made it all all the way through both tracks.
+After a lot of trial and error, I finally got a model that made it all all the way through both tracks.
 But it was a bit swervy, and would sometimes go on the shoulder during sharp turns:

 ![alt text](https://github.com/gilcarmel/behavioral/blob/master/sample_images/swerve.gif "Swerve!")